marick/crit19/README.md

 I've tried to make the new version have the features of modern web apps (like scaling down nicely to fit on a phone screen).

+Here, someone is adding a reservation that already happened:
 ![](https://github.com/marick/crit19/blob/master/pics/2.png?raw=true)

+Here's a form you'd use to mark an animal as out of service:
 ![](https://github.com/marick/crit19/blob/master/pics/3.png?raw=true)